Carbon leakage: Questions and Answers (October 2014)

 For the new Decision, the Commission has carried out the assessment pursuant to Article 10a(15), (16) and (17) of the ETS Directive.

 Regarding the level of disaggregation used in the carbon leakage assessment, a common methodology is essential to provide a fair and consistent approach and retain a level playing field.
 This was followed in a transparent manner by the Commission.

 As a rule, the assessment was performed at NACE 4 level, since this gives the Commission the best information on which to base its decisions, and allow the measures to avoid carbon leakage to be targeted most effectively.

 For some sectors or sub-sectors which were not above the specific threshold values defined by the Directive above which sectors are deemed at a significant risk of carbon leakage, the Commission made a more disaggregated analysis, including at a product level.
 A few of those subsectors/products have also been deemed exposed to a significant risk of carbon leakage.

-European co-legislators (Council and European Parliament) decided that the Commission should determine the list by the end of December 2009, and every five years thereafter.
-This means that the present list will be used for the free allocation of allowances for the years 2013 and 2014.
-The Commission shall determine the next list at the latest by the end of 2014, to be used for free allocation of allowances for 2015 to 2019.
+European co-legislators (Council and European Parliament) decided that the Commission should determine the first list by the end of December 2009, and every five years thereafter.
+This means that the first list is used for the free allocation of allowances for the years 2013 and 2014.
+The second carbon leakage list, adopted on 27 October 2014, will be used for the free allocation in the period 2015-2019.

 In addition to the above, the ETS Directive also gives the Commission the right to consider and propose a revision in the light of the outcome of international negotiations, based e.g. on new information on which countries are deemed to have committed to reducing greenhouse gas emissions in the relevant sectors or subsectors to an extent comparable of the Community.